OGGM/oggm/docs/mass-redistribution.rst

 `Huss & Hock (2015) <https://www.frontiersin.org/articles/10.3389/feart.2015.00054/full>`_ or
 `Rounce et al. (2020) <https://www.frontiersin.org/articles/10.3389/feart.2019.00331/full>`_.

-Each year, the total glacier mass-balance is redistributed along the glacier so that the surface elevation change is zero at the glacier top and maximal at the glacier terminus.
+Each year, the total glacier mass balance is redistributed along the glacier so that the surface elevation change is zero at the glacier top and maximal at the glacier terminus.